dynatrace-partners/TechLab-Environment-Automation/README.md

 The JSON body of the request provides the required information.
 The body must not provide an ID as it will be automatically assigned by the Dynatrace server.
 In our case we want to create 2 distinct rules so the bodies will be updated with environment variables to set the correct values.

 We will supply 3 rules for each management zone.
-The rules will cover services, process groups and web applications to ensure all components are correctly mapped.
+The rules will cover services, processes, process groups and web applications to ensure all components are correctly mapped.
 For each of these levels we will perform the mapping based on the environment tag we created in the previous step.
 This means that future instances would be automatically mapped if setup correctly.

 **Pre-request script**
 This is part of postman.
 You can use pre-request scripts in Postman to execute JavaScript before a request runs.
 You can find more details [here](https://learning.postman.com/docs/postman/scripts/pre-request-scripts/)
 In our case the script sets the correct management zone  when requests are executed and updates the request body to be sent.
+This is because it is not possible to have a dynamic value for management zone names like we did for the environment tag value so we have to create a separate management zone rule for each one.

 **Tests**